Search This Blog

 Wrong Turns and the Humber Bridge Rising

-A missing road sign sent me the wrong way until a kind passerby stopped to tell me I was heading off course—proof that people do, in fact, notice you, even if they don’t always make eye contact.
+A missing road sign sent me confidently pedalling in the wrong direction until a kind passerby stopped to tell me I was heading off course — proof that people do notice you in Britain, even if they pretend not to.
+They may avoid eye contact with Olympic precision, but they will absolutely intervene if you’re about to cycle into Wales by mistake.

 It was also the first day I encountered any real hills in the UK.
+After days of gentle terrain, these inclines felt like a personal attack.
 Unfortunately, the weather was once again dreadful, and I didn’t spot a single campsite along the way.
-I pushed on to Barton‑upon‑Humber, on the Humber River, dominated by the 2.22-kilometre single-span Humber Bridge, an impressive sight.
+The drizzle had upgraded itself to a steady, joy‑sapping mist.

 It was also the first day I shared a campsite with other cyclists.
-Despite the gloomy skies, it turned into a memorable day in the saddle.
+Despite the gloomy skies, it turned into a memorable day in the saddle — the kind where you’re exhausted, soaked, and oddly proud of yourself.

 Mapless Again on the East Coast

 The Humber Bridge is even more imposing up close.
-Peering over the edge gave me a touch of vertigo.
-Once across, a nearby café provided coffee and muffins, which helped.
+Peering over the edge gave me a touch of vertigo, which I pretended was awe.
+A nearby café provided coffee and muffins, which helped restore my courage.

 Reaching Hull also meant reaching the end of my precious cycling map.
 Navigation quickly became frustrating again.
-Finding decent cycling maps in the UK turned out to be much harder than I’d anticipated.
+Finding decent cycling maps in the UK turned out to be much harder than I’d anticipated — surprising for a country that seems to have a footpath for every citizen.

 A New Map and an Accent I Couldn’t Decipher